Close Search

 Arizona Hunting Point Structure

 Arizona has always offered an extra lifetime bonus point that is applied to all species applications for hunters who have passed an AZGFD hunter education course.
 However, in 2021, AZGFD changed the requirement for obtaining this lifetime bonus point to simply taking an online course and paying a fee.
-Non-residents pay $300, and residents pay $150.
+Non-residents pay $300, and residents pay $50.
 You must be 18 years or older to take the class.
+A student will have two opportunities to pass the course with a minimum score of 80%.
+The course must be passed 30 days prior to the draw deadline day for bonus point to be valid for that particular draw.
 For more information on how to sign up to take the course, go to www.hunter-ed.com/ethically-hunting-arizona/.

 Arizona Hunting Draw Odds

 The fifth column in the hunt tables represents the minimum number of points needed to be considered in the bonus pass.
-Not all applicants with the amount of points listed drew a tag, but they were eligible in the bonus pass.
+Not all applicants with the amount of points listed draw a tag, but they were eligible in the bonus pass.
 We have listed the minimum number of points needed for residents as well as non-residents for the elk draw.
 The “Simple Draw Odds” listed in the tables are not the true draw odds.
-The odds we list are the number of first an second choice applicants minus the second choice applicants who drew their first choice divided by the number of tags available in the random draw.
-It does not take into account the non-resident quota as we are all in the same draw pool until non-residents reach their quota, after which, non-residents cannot draw.
-It should give you an idea of how much demand there is for one unit versus another.
+The odds we list are the number of first and second choice applicants minus the second choice applicants who drew their The fifth column in the hunt tables represents the minimum number of points needed to be considered in the bonus pass.
+Not all applicants with the amount of points listed draw a tag, but they were eligible in the bonus pass.
+We have listed the minimum number of points needed for residents as well as non-residents for the elk draw.
+The “Simple Draw Odds” listed in the tables are not the true draw odds.
+The odds we list are the number of first and second choice applicants minus the second choice applicants who drew their

 Consult with Hunters Who Have Hunted in Your Unit, Join Now!